BleachDev/BleachHack/README.md

 > Join The Discord: https://discord.gg/b5Wc4nQ

 ## Installation:
-**For normal Ppople:**
+**For normal People:**

 Download [fabric for minecraft 1.14/1.15/1.16](https://fabricmc.net/use/)
-Download the lastest compiled version of bleachhack for your Minecraft version [from the releases section] (https://github.com/BleachDrinker420/bleachhack-1.14/releases)
+Download the lastest compiled version of bleachhack for your Minecraft version [from the releases section](https://github.com/BleachDrinker420/bleachhack-1.14/releases)

 On Windows: type %appdata% into the location field of the Windows Explorer; then open '.minecraft'.